 - Human activity (e.g. the burning of fossil fuels) has dramatically increased atmospheric carbon dioxide and other greenhouse gas emissions since the Industrial Revolution;

-- Human activity has very likely (greater than a 90% chance) contributed to recent global warming—and this trend will continue over the coming decades, if not centuries.
+- Human activity has very likely (greater than a 90 percent chance) contributed to recent global warming—and this trend will continue over the coming decades, if not centuries.

 For more detailed information on climate change, its effects and consequences (both globally and specifically for the State of Delaware), and up-to-date information on Delaware’s policies and initiatives to address climate change and reduce greenhouse gas emissions, please explore this site and the many resources it offers, starting with: